/ ABOUT

 Roxanne Hawthorne

-Roxanne is a graphic designer, creative, and advocate for the arts.
-Originally trained in advertising, her design studio Lovely focuses on more socially-minded brands, alongside designing graphics / props for film and tv.
-Lovely has been involved with AMA since its formation, helping develop and design the collective’s identity and online presence.
-Roxanne also dedicates time to pro-bono work within the political, environmental and arts sectors.
+Roxanne, is a graphic designer, art director, and social advocate of Irish, Rotuman and German descent.
+Originally trained in advertising, her design studio Lovely tends to focus on socially-minded brands, alongside designing graphics / props for film.
+Rox also dedicates time to pro-bono work within the environmental, political, animal rights and arts sectors.

 KĀHUI RINGATOI AOTEAROA